troynsofor-svg/Final-Course-Project-AI-Agent-Creation/README.md

 Installation Steps:
 1. Python Version
-Your project uses:
+My project uses:

-Python 3.12 (Google Colab default)
+Python 3.12 (Google Colab default):
-CrewAI 0.28.8 works correctly under Python 3.12 in Colab, which is the environment you used.
+CrewAI 0.28.8 works accurately on Python 3.12 in Colab, which is an environment I used.

-If running locally, Python 3.10–3.12 is safe.
+If running locally, Python 3.10–3.12 is okay.

-2. Install CrewAI (Version 0.28.8)
+2. Install CrewAI (Version 0.28.8):
-CrewAI 0.28.8 is the version that allows offline operation and does not require OpenAI. bash pip install crewai==0.28.8
+CrewAI 0.28.8 is the type of version that enables offline operation and doesn't need OpenAI. bash pip install crewai==0.28.8

-3. Install HuggingFace Transformers
+3. Install HuggingFace Transformers:
 This is needed for the local large language model tool. bash pip install transformers

-4. Install more Dependencies
+4. Install more Dependencies:
 These are needed by CrewAI 0.28.8 and the model wrapper. bash pip install pydantic python-dotenv regex